-In May 2004, the CFO Forum, a group then representing the Chief Financial Officers of 19 major European insurance groups published the European Embedded Value ("EEV") Principles with the aim of improving the transparency and consistency of embedded value reporting.
-Mediolanum adopted the EEV Principles with the publication of its full year 2005 results.
-This disclosure provides results as at June 30, 2006 and a comparison with values determined as at December 31, 2005, as well as with a restatement of values as at June 30, 2005.
+In May 2004, the CFO Forum, a group representing the Chief Financial Officers of major European insurance groups published the European Embedded Value ("EEV") Principles with the aim of improving the transparency and consistency of embedded value reporting.
+Mediolanum adopted the EEV Principles for the first time with the publication of its full year 2005 results.
+This disclosure provides results as at June 30, 2007 and a comparison with values determined as at December 31, 2006 and as at June 30, 2006.

 An embedded value is an actuarially determined estimate of the value of a company, excluding any value attributable to future new business.
 Embedded value is defined as the sum of shareholders' net assets, valuing assets at market value, and the value of in-force business.
-The value of in-force life business is the present value of the stream of future after-tax statutory profits that are expected to be generated from all the existing policies at the valuation date, adjusted for the cost of maintaining a level of required capital.
-The value of in-force asset management (mutual funds, real estate funds and managed accounts) business is calculated in a similar way to the value of in-force life business.
+The value of in-force life business is the present value of the stream of future after-tax statutory profits that are expected to be generated from all the existing policies at the valuation date, adjusted for the cost of maintaining a level of required capital and for the time value of financial options and guarantees.
+The value of in-force asset management (mutual funds, real estate funds and managed accounts) and banking (current account, deposit account and mortgage) business is calculated in a similar way to the value of in-force life business.

-In order to provide more complete information, the embedded values consolidate the value of life and asset management business distributed in Italy and Spain, together with the most significant parts of the Italian banking business, namely current account, deposit account and mortgage business.
+In order to provide more complete information, the embedded values consolidate the value of life and asset management business distributed in Italy and Spain, together with the most significant parts of the Italian banking business,

-Mediolanum has worked closely with consulting actuaries Tillinghast to develop appropriate methodology and Tillinghast has continued to calculate the embedded value of the Group at June 30, 2006.
+Mediolanum has internalised the models for its unit-linked pension plans and has continued to work closely with consulting actuaries Tillinghast to develop appropriate methodology; Tillinghast has continued to calculate the embedded value for the business which has not been internalised and has undertaken an overall review of the embedded value of the Group at June 30, 2007.